 5. Burn Calories and Fat

-One of the major benefits of the plank exercise is its effectiveness at targeting belly fat.
-Just a few minutes of planking per day can significantly reduce stubborn belly fat over time.
+One of the major benefits of the plank exercise is its effectiveness in targeting belly fat.
+A few minutes of planking daily can significantly reduce stubborn belly fat over time.

 If you want to lose weight and get a flat stomach, planks are an easy and effective way to do this.